Platforms & Apps

 • Discount coupons that expire at a certain time.

 B2B stores usually offer custom pricing.
 Customers identify themselves via their private login passwords.
 At the most basic level, these customers receive a set percentage discount on their order forms at checkout.
-In more sophisticated carts they see only prices that reflect their companies’ negotiated discounts.
+In more sophisticated carts, they see only prices that reflect their companies’ negotiated discounts.

-Order Fulfillment and Accounting Integration
+Order Fulfillment and Accounting

-At the very least, a merchant needs to be able to mark a product as complete, pending, back-ordered, drop-shipped, split, etc. He should also send e-mail to the customer when the product is shipped or when there is a change to the order.
-Ideally, an order management system should be able to print invoices, packing slips, address labels, etc. If it can interface directly with your main shippers, that’s even better.
-Finally, the orders should be able to be imported directly into your accounting program.
-However, the ideal is usually only partly realized.
-There are several ways smaller merchants deal with this:
+At the very least, a merchant needs to be able to mark a product as complete, pending, back-ordered, drop-shipped, split, etc. He should also e-mail the customer when the product is shipped or when there is a change to the order.
+Ideally, an order management system should be able to print invoices, packing slips, address labels, etc. — even better if it can interface directly with your main shippers.

 • Use a cart that includes order management features.
-Several of the better carts now assume greater order management functions.
+Several of the better carts now do this.

 • Import orders into a desktop order management system.
-I use StoneEdge Order Manager which currently can import orders from ShopSite, Storefront, AmeriCart, Yahoo!, Miva, and others.
+I use StoneEdge Order Manager, which can import orders from ShopSite, Storefront, AmeriCart, Yahoo!, Miva, and others.
 This is an excellent, full-featured product that runs on an Access database.
 The other popular order management system is M.O.M.
 (Mail Order Manager) from Dydacomp.

 Inventory Management

-A couple of small business programs can indicate how soon a product is likely to be shipped, depending upon stock or distributor availability.
+A couple of small business programs can indicate how soon a product is likely to be shipped, depending on stock or distributor availability.
 The best programs provide ways to tie into real-time corporate inventory systems.

 Store Statistics